xtuml/bridgepoint/doc-bridgepoint/review-minutes/9021_improved_inter_domain_ref_handling.dnt.rvm.md

                           9679-1
                           Inter-domain references shall be managed without manual intervention from the user.

-_ - 05  min   4.3/4.4  Levi     The contents of "depended upon folders"
-_ - 06  maj   6   bob     This was just a brain dump from keith to get input.
+x - 05  min   4.3/4.4  Levi     The contents of "depended upon folders" _ - 06  maj   6   bob     This was just a brain dump from keith to get input.
 It will be redone
-_ - 07  min   n/a   cort    Cort brings up the idea of using the marking editor and type in a path.
+x - 07  min   n/a   cort    Cort brings up the idea of using the marking editor and type in a path.
 Somehow hand that
                           path to xtext, or link things in the file system to use it.
 Consider this.
 _ - 08  min   n/a   bob     keith wants to share requirements with the customer ASAP to get sign-off.
 Bob suggests creating an
                           analysis note and put these requirements there, then just leave this design note as-is.
 Then